bflaven/ia_usages/ia_training_rag_custom/README.md

 Furthermore, a RAG is great, but what other assets/products can be derived from the RAG product?
 Therefore, I repurposed part of the pipeline to create a semantic search based on the corpus of data used.
 To put it simply, imagine you're an HR Director.
 You have a Responsible Job Search Tool (RJS) that allows you to filter CVs using a search engine to determine if they match the job posting you've published.
 At the same time, you index all the CVs you receive using a semantic search.
 It's undoubtedly useful and not actually that complicated.
 Since I'm not an HR Director but a Product Owner (PO), I use it in my own articles and, with Claude Claude, I created a plugin to implement it on WordPress.

-Then, finally, after completing all this work, I realized I probably wouldn't have a job anymore because of AI.
+Then, finally, after completing all this work, I have been thinking more abstractly about the future of work in the age of AI.